cartalyst/sentry/readme.md

 }
 ```

-- "alpha" will get you all alpha / beta / RC releases
+- "beta" will get you all beta / RC releases
 - "dev" will keep you on top of the bleeding edge releases

 Once the package is released you can change this flag back to "stable" or remove it.